tejuscs/ADBD-Labs/adb-provisioning-exadata/adb-provisioning-exadata.md

 - The list should show all the available resources, Exadata X11M Database Server Count and Exadata X11M Storage Server Count available or used in selected Availability Domain.

     ![This image shows the result of performing the above step.](./images/limit2.png " ")
-    - To increase the Service in your teanancy, click on **Request a service limit increase** and fill in the details in **Request Service Limit Updates**.
+    - To increase the Service in your tenancy, click on **Request a service limit increase** and fill in the details in **Request Service Limit Updates**.

     ![This image shows the result of performing the above step.](./images/limit3.png " ")